javiercr/bbva/README.md

 ## Usage from Ruby

 You can also use this gem from your own app as library.
-To do so first you must initialize a BBVVA:API object
+To do so first you must initialize a BBVA::API object

 ```ruby
 require 'bbva'